chrisduesing/theatre/README.md

-# Founderia
+# Theatre, where Founderia's plays are held
-A MUD engine, written in Elixir
+A simulation engine written in Elixir

 ## Actors
 Each actor is a running process, backed by a module that implements Actor.
 Every interaction between actors works based on pids, rather than an identifier.